MoustacheCode/MindKind/README.md

 -   **Simple, intuitive navigation** for all ages and abilities
 -   **Calming visual hierarchy** with clear calls-to-action and minimal distractions
 -   **Accessibility best practices** for color contrast, font size, and keyboard navigation
+-   **Co-Pilot** for quickly implementing Bootstrap into the HTML Document and alleviating repetition.

 ### Wireframes